atomray/dslr-scanning/StatusRoadmap.md

 ### Towards an MVP

-- finalize the positioning and step sizes of the automated motion
 - how to "break out" of the automated motion in the middle of a slide
 - base to attach the XY place to